VergilUa/SpeedTreev6HDRP_ASE_Port/README.md

 # Why override SpeedTreeMaterialInspector

-Because it contains some parts of the code that doesn't translate well.
+Because it contains some parts of the code that doesn't translate to HDRP / ASE well.

 Plus ASE doesn't have a built-in way to override _CullMode / _CullModeForward properties w/o overring templates atm.